testuko/SMHPlus-Guide/docs/guide/README.md

 # Creating a general skin
-General skins are used skin other entities than the player.
-They only need 2 parameters.
+Use a general skin if your skinmod is not going to change the player skin.
+They only need 3 parameters.

 ```yaml